GBNTN/Network-Simulation/README.md

 # Network-Simulation
 project

 ## Description:
-this program allows the user to launch simulations of a network of random nodes with the help of :
+This program allows the user to launch simulations of a network of random nodes with the help of :
-* an std::vector<double> of values for the nodes
+* an std::vector<double> of values for the nodes;
 * an std::multimap<size_t,size_t> of links, containing the index of the nodes in values, in order to create the network.

 ## How to use it ?